 You've undoubtedly gone to the doctor for a physical exam.
 You've sat on a sterilized paper cover in a johnny while cold hands reeking of Purell move to the underside of your jaw and palpate.
 If you've ever asked your doctor what he or she was doing, they would have told you they were checking your palatine tonsils.
 Or, if you're like me, you said nothing, assumed they knew what they were doing, and instead spent the rest of your physical dreading blood work, or worse—peeing in a cup.

 Checking your tonsils, however, is incredibly important, as is the system of which they are part.
 Swollen tonsils are a sign of infection.
 The lymphatic system is a series of nodes, ducts, and vessels that works closely with the circulatory system.
 If you've ever cut yourself and missed a blood vessel, you may have noticed that a clear fluid oozed out.
 That fluid is lymph.
 It flows through the vessels and nodes, helping the body fight foreign pathogens.
 There is twice as much lymph in your body than blood at any given moment; think of it as extra precautions that your blood sets up.

 The lymphatic system is comprised of 5 major components:

 Like arteries and veins, lymphatic vessels sprawl in a connected system to collect the lymph that leaks from the blood capillaries and conduct it to the large veins of the neck at the junction of the internal jugular vein and the subclavian vein.
 The network functions to return lymph to the general circulation.
-(Arteries in red, veins in blue, vessels in green)
+(Vessels highlighted in blue)

 Lymph nodes, like the ones your doctor feels during your physical exams, are important for two reasons: